qcrao/card-theme/README.md

 # Card Theme for Roam Research

 Card Theme is a Roam Research extension that provides a beautiful, card-based theme with special styling for different types of notes (Fleeting, Literature, Reference, Permanent, and Question notes).
-It combines the Masonry Vanilla theme with custom note card styling.

 ## Features

 1. **Beautiful Card-Based Design**

    - Clean and modern card-based interface
-   - Custom styling for different note types
+   - Beautiful styling for different note types
    - Shadow effects and rounded corners for better visual hierarchy

 2. **Note Type Styling**